-Family Literacy Day is a festival-style event filled with activities and opportunities for families to engage with their children and encourage reading aloud.
+Reach Out and Read (ROAR) is an event filled with activities and opportunities for families to engage with their children and encourage reading aloud.
 To make the event as inclusive as possible, all publicity and programming is bilingual.

 1,000 Books by Kindergarten